Nuenen, Gerwen en Nederwetten: History

 A battle fought in Nuenen during World War II was shown in an episode of the miniseries Band of Brothers.
 The historical battle took place there during Operation Market-Garden in September 1944.

 Politics

 Municipal government

-As of the 2022 municipal election, The municipal council of Nuenen contains seven parties.
-As of 2018, the municipal executive consists of four coalition parties: W70 Nuenen, GreenLeft (GL), Christian Democratic Appeal (CDA) and Naturally Nuenen (Socialist Party before), the latter of which has an independent Alderman.
+As of the 2026 Dutch municipal elections, the municipal council of Nuenen contains eight parties.
+After the election, the municipal executive consists of four coalition parties: ONS Nuenen, Gerwen en Nederwetten (ONS NGN), VVD, CDA and Combinatie Nuenen ca.